Samaritan’s Purse intern Kaitlyn shares the hopeful possibility of BioSand Water Filters in a Ugandan community

 by Kaitlyn McDonald, Samaritan’s Purse Intern

-Last week, I visited Nora, a village in Uganda, with my coworker Richard.
-As we shared the benefits of using BioSand Water Filters (BSFs) to help remove harmful bacteria from water, I had an opportunity to converse with several locals.
+January, 2014—Last week, I visited Nora, a village in Uganda, with my coworker Richard.
+As we shared the benefits of using BioSand Water Filters (BSFs) to help remove harmful bacteria from water, I had an opportunity to talk with several locals.

 I was caught off guard by the Muje’s dramatic statement.
 But before I could respond, the Muje’s younger brother, George, offered to show me and my coworker what the Muje meant.

 George led us down a dirt pathway surrounded by thorny bushes.
 As we reached the bottom of the slope, he showed us the village’s primary water source—three small holes.
 When it rains, the holes collect water for people to use, as well as muddy runoff from the hill.

 Inside each hole was a shallow pool of brownish-tinted water and floating debris.